Vertical/Horizontal/Inclined Core Drilling

 Wire Line Core Drilling

-Core boreholes using the wire line core method is one of the specialties of Stump-BTE Bautechnik AG.
+Core drilling by using the wire line core method is one of the specialties of Stump-BTE Bautechnik AG.
 This drilling method is mainly applied to explore deeper underground.
 Wire line core systems are similar in structure to double-tube core barrels.
 Here, however, the inner system can be hoisted separately from the outer system using a cable winch.
 With double- or triple-tube core barrel systems, the mechanical impact on the core is lower than with a single-tube core barrel.
-The core is protected against the mechanical impact of the circulating flush by an internal support.
+The core is protected against the mechanical impact of the circulating flush by the inner tube of the core barrel.
 The flush is channeled through an existing annular space between the inner and the outer system.
 Flushing additives make it possible to maintain the core in its original condition.
 Wire line core systems must be driven with a special rod in order to enable the core in the inner system to be recovered via the cable.
-Usually, after the core is released by gravity, the inner tube is reinserted into the outer tube.
-Pumpable systems are available for sloped drilling.
+Usually, after the core is extracted, the inner tube is reinserted into the rod string by gravity.
+Pumpable systems are available for inclined drilling.